 Art.
-34 - Judgment
+31 - Judgment

 - a.
-Bench deliberation: 30 minutes - b.
+Bench deliberation: 30 minutes (maximum) - b.
 Delivery of judgment by the Bench: 15 minutes

 Art.
-35 - Bench Composition
+32 - Bench Composition

 - a.
-Each Bench must be composed of two (2) members and a President (appointed by the Organisation or by consensus of the judges participating in the hearing) and shall be assisted by a bench clerk.
-The Bench Members shall have knowledge and experience in the fields of international criminal law, international human rights law, public international law, and/or criminal law. - b.
-An advisor of a participating team cannot be appointed as a Bench Member. - c.
+To the best of the Organisation's ability, each Bench will be composed of two (2) members and a President (appointed by the Organisation or by consensus of the judges participating in the hearing) and shall be assisted by a bailiff.
+We will endeavour to have Bench Members that have knowledge and experience in the fields of international criminal law, international human rights law, public international law, and/or criminal law.
+All Bench Members will be fully briefed on the issues presented. - b.
+An advisor of a participating team cannot be appointed as a Bench Member without prior consent from teams participating in that round. - c.
 Bench Members for oral sessions can be distinct from the Bench evaluating the memorials.
 All Bench Members must read the case, as well as other explanatory documents that may be produced by the case author.
 Though not compulsory, bench members may wear a judicial robe. - d.
 Bench Members are not permitted to give their individual opinion outside the deliberation room of which team or student they personally consider the best participant. - e.
-During the oral rounds, the Bench shall ensure the respect for the Rules in all Rounds and assess the quality of the arguments.
+During the oral rounds, the Bench shall ensure the respect or the Rules in all Rounds and assess the quality of the arguments.
 The Bench members are encouraged to intervene with appropriate questions during the oral pleading to further assess the knowledge and the preparation of the oralists. - f.
 The Bench will follow its own Rules of Procedure within the framework of accepted norms of judicial practice, and with regard to questions of doubt or dispute in the procedure or facts.
 A decision of the Presiding Member of the Bench shall be final. - g.
 The Bench Members shall mark the oral arguments in accordance with the scoring criteria provided for in these Rules. - h.
-Team objections to a jury panel due to conflict of interest or prior relationship must be disclosed and communicated to the Bench Clerk prior to the commencement of the Hearing.
+Team objections to a jury panel due to conflict of interest or prior relationship must be disclosed and communicated to the Bench Clerk/Bailiff prior to the commencement of the Hearing.

 Art.
-36 - Role of the Bench Clerk
+33 - Role of the Bench Clerk/Bailiff

 - a.
-The Bench Clerk is nominated by the Organisation.

-- b.
-The Bench Clerk is responsible for:

-- 1. the collection of the score sheets and their delivery to the organisation;

-- 2. briefing and advising the bench members on the Rules of Procedure contained herein;

-- 3. keeping order during the Hearing;

-- 4. facilitating the sessions' development;

-- 5. timekeeping.
+The Bench Clerk/Bailiff is nominated by the Organisation. - b.
+The Bench Clerk/Bailiff is responsible for: - 1. the collection of the score sheets and their delivery to the organisation; - 2. briefing and advising the bench members on the Rules of Procedure contained herein; - 3. keeping order during the Hearing; - 4. facilitating the sessions' development; - 5. timekeeping.

 Art.
-37 - Scores
+34 - Scores

 - a.
 Scores are rewarded out of a maximum of 100 points. - b.
 Scores are allocated as follows: - 1.
 Knowledge of facts and legal principles: 20 points - 2.
-Articulate analysis of the issues: 20 points - 3.
-Use of authorities and citations: 20 points - 4.
-Ingenuity and clarity: 5 points
+Articulate analysis of the issues: 20 points

+- 3. Use of authorities and citations: 20 points

+- 4. Ingenuity and clarity: 5 points

 - 5. Persuasiveness: 15 points

 - 6. Logic and reasoning: 10 points

 - 7. Presentation: 10 points

-- c.
-Score sheets may be obtained by each team upon the cessation of the Competition.

 Art.
-38 - Penalties for Inappropriate Behaviour
+35 - Penalties for Inappropriate Behaviour

 - a.
 Every team should maintain the fullest dignity and decorum not only in the Courtroom but during the entire Competition. - b.
-Inappropriate behaviour or blatant disregard for the procedures may result in the disqualification of a team or the team will be sanctioned by a deduction of fifteen (15) points. - c.
+Inappropriate behaviour or blatant disregard for the procedures may result in the disqualification of a team or the team will be sanctioned by a minimum deduction of fifteen (15) points. - c.
 Inappropriate behaviour displayed by any observers of the Competition will result in being escorted out of the Competition venue.

 Art.
-39 - Scouting
+36 - Scouting